AngusTso/Reposivedesign/README.md

-# Reposivedesign
+# Reponsivedesign

-# Just a pratice on responsive design in HTML
+Just a pratice on responsive design in HTML